 - Memorial Planning services

-- Free use of the facilities for life events – memorials, births and weddings
+- Free or discounted use of the facilities for life events – memorials, births and weddings

 Additionally, FUUSE contributes to the wider UU movement by sending money to the Unitarian Universalist Association and to the North Region on behalf of each member.
 Fair Share contributions for 2015-2016 are $100 per book-signed member.
 These monies help to provide support to our church via the UUA such as legal counsel, training, conferences and consultation.